itewqq/rCore-dev/reports/lab2.md

 }
 ```

-## 0x02 Basic Security Check
+## 0x02 Basic Security Checks

-Currently we only provide two syscalls for the user mode applications.
-As the `sys_write` may write to some important addresses, we should add some basic security checks on it.
-Here we only check whether the target interval covers addresses other than the user stack space and the app's storage space.
+Currently, we only provide two `syscall`s for the user mode applications.
+As the `sys_write` may write to some sensitive addresses, we need to add some security checks.
+Here we verify whether the target interval covers addresses other than the user stack space and the app's storage space.

 ```rust
 use crate::batch::{APP_BASE_ADDRESS, APP_SIZE_LIMIT, APP_MANAGER, USER_STACK, USER_STACK_SIZE};